Skip to main content

 You may feel a sense of confusion when considering hormonal therapy.
 One conversation suggests it is a cornerstone of vitality, while another presents it as a source of significant risk.
 Your experience of this conflicting information is valid, and it stems from a scientific story that has unfolded over decades.

-The central question of how the timing of initiation affects cardiovascular safety is where much of this complexity lies.
+The central question of how the timing of hormone therapy initiation affects cardiovascular safety is where much of this complexity lies.
 The answer begins with understanding that your blood vessels are dynamic, living tissues that communicate constantly with the hormones circulating within them.
 This biological conversation changes as you age, and the timing of any therapeutic intervention determines the nature of that dialogue.

 At its core, the relationship between hormones and your cardiovascular system is governed by the health of your endothelium.
 The endothelium is the thin layer of cells lining the inside of your blood vessels.
 In a youthful, healthy state, this layer is smooth, flexible, and resilient.